 To get the most out of today, have an early start and head out of the city to see some of the most famous sites in the country.

-Starting with the ever popular Golden Circle route, your first stop is the Þingvellir National Park, a UNESCO heritage site where the parliament of Iceland was founded in 930 BCE.
+On the ever-popular Golden Circle route, your first stop is the Þingvellir National Park, a UNESCO heritage site where the parliament of Iceland was founded in 930 AD.
 The area stands atop of the tectonic rift, where the great continental plates of Europe and America clash together.

 Your next stop is the valley Haukadalur.
 Home of the Haukdælir clan in the historical era of the Sagas, this valley is now best known for its massive hot springs.
 The largest one, Geysir, lends its name to all geysers in the English language.